fjawad49/Infostealer/README.md

-# TCPScan
+# Infostealer Implant

-**TCPScan** is a Python program that SYN scans a target IP address on a range of ports to identify open ports and service fingerprint each open port.
-For each open port, the program returns the host address and port, port service type, and response (if any).
-The port service type can be one of the following:
+**Infostealer Implant** is a Python malware program that iterates through all files and subdirectories in a user's home directory and retrieves the following types of files/folders:
+- All SSH-related files/dirs under ~/.ssh/
+- All Configuration-related files/dirs under ~/.config/
+- All Cloud provider files/dirs under ~/.aws/ or ~/.gcloud/ or ~/.azure/
+- All shell history files matching the pattern ~/.*_history

+These files are then placed into a ZIP and sent to an always-on server, which extracts the contents of the ZIP within the same directory containing the server.
+The files are extracted into a new folder with the following name: "Current_DateTime:User_IP".

 - TCP server-initiated (server banner was immediately returned over TCP)
 - TLS server-initiated (server banner was immediately returned over TLS)